yuanchun-li/yuanchun-li.github.io/_pages/about.md

 I'm a Senior Researcher in the [Systems and Networking research group](https://www.microsoft.com/en-us/research/group/systems-and-networking-research-group-asia/) at Microsoft Research Asia (MSRA).
 Before joining MSRA, I obtained Ph.D. and Bachelor's degree in Computer Science from Peking University in 2019 and 2014.

-My primary research interest is software and systems for ubiquitous intelligence, which lies in the intersection of ubiquitous computing (UbiComp), software engineering (SE), and artificial intelligence (AI).
-I’ve published around 20 research papers in premier venues such as UbiComp, FSE, ICSE, ISSTA, and SIGIR, including a best paper nomination in UbiComp ‘2016 and a best paper in IS-EUD ‘2017.
+My primary research interest is reliable software and systems for ubiquitous intelligence, which lies in the intersection of ubiquitous computing (UbiComp), software engineering (SE), and artificial intelligence (AI).
+I’ve published around 20 research papers in premier venues such as UbiComp, MobiCom, FSE, ICSE, ISSTA, and SIGIR, including a best paper nomination in UbiComp ‘2016 and a best paper in IS-EUD ‘2017.
 Some of the papers have become popular open-source tools in the area.
 The focus of my recent work lies on the reliablility, scalability, and privacy issues of AI and AIoT.

 ## Selected Publications